panchnayak/portworx-poc/px-rancher/README.md

 ![EKS Kubeconfig](/px-rancher/images/rancher-kubeconfig-download.jpg?raw=true "Download EKS Kubeconfig")

+## Generate portworx operator specifiction using central.portworx.com

-4. Create an account on https://central.portworx.com/
+4. Create an account on https://central.portworx.com
 5. Login with your credentials and create portworx specs to be applied to the Kubernetes cluster

 ![Portworx Specs](/px-rancher/images/central-portworx.jpg?raw=true "Create Portwox Spec") You can download the specs and edit them as you need before applying they to the cluster

-## Portworx Installation on K8s Cluster provisioned by Rancher Singlenode Cluster
+## Portworx Installation on K8s Cluster provisioned by Rancher using kubectl from local terminal

 6. Apply the Specs using kubectl command as the follwoing example